 or go to the main menu page for Enfield Training Rifles

-The .22RF No.6 rifle bolt was identical to that of the .22RF No.5 trials rifle.
+The .22RF No.6 rifle bolt was all but identical to that of the .22RF No.5 trials rifle, only 11mm longer.

-The bolt for the Canadian C No.7 rifle, unlike that for the British No.7 rifle for the Royal Air Force, was, to all intents and purposes, identical to that of the Rifle No.9 for the Royal Navy.
-The No.9 rifle was the last of the line of Lee-actioned rifles, and its bolt-head still bore the closest resemblance to that of the turn of the Century ( Ninetenth to Twentieth) Lee-Metford, Lee- Enfield and Lee-Speed rifles and carbines, although the Lee-Enfield No.1 Mark I ( the first mark of SMLE ) used a bolt-head with a sliding magazine clip charger block, the precursor to the Charger Loading Lee-Enfield (the "Long Lee- see as a LLE .22 conversion for training").
+The bolt for the Canadian C No.7 rifle, unlike that for the British No.7 rifle for the Royal Air Force, was, to all intents and purposes, identical to that of the Rifle N.9 (No.9) for the Royal Navy.
+The N.9 rifle was the last of the line of Lee-actioned rifles, and its bolt-head still bore the closest resemblance to that of the turn of the Century (Ninetenth to Twentieth) Lee-Metford, Lee- Enfield and Lee-Speed rifles and carbines, although the Lee-Enfield No.1 Mark I (the first mark of SMLE ) used a bolt-head with a sliding magazine clip charger block, the precursor to the Charger Loading Lee-Enfield (the "Long Lee- see as a LLE .22 conversion for training").

 Go to the main menu page for Enfield Training Rifles